HenderOrlando/kleros.md/README.md

 There is a bit of a set up process involved if you want to develop with your own smart contracts.
 You can find that here: [Smart Contract Deployment and Usage](/smart-contract-deployment-and-usage.md).

+---

+## Support

+If you have any questions or need help, reach out to us on our slack channel here: [https://slack.kleros.io](https://slack.kleros.io).